openshift/training/beta-1-setup.md

     osc create -f hello-pod.json

+Remember, we already set our context earlier using `ex config`, so this pod will land in our `betaproject` namespace.
 The command should display the ID of the pod:

     hello-openshift